 Watering and Fertilizer

-Although these plants grow in rainforests, this doesn’t mean that you need to water them till the soil turns soggy.
+Although these plants grow in rainforests, this doesn’t mean you need to water them until the soil turns soggy.
 The soil should always be moist to dry but never fully wet.

 Moreover, your Rhaphidophora Cryptantha plant prefers high humidity.
 So mist the plant often, especially when growing on a moss post.
 You can also use a pebble tray.

 They also require big pots to accommodate the roots.
 Otherwise, their growth slows down, and you can see their health deteriorate.